r-rishabh-j/r-rishabh-j.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Software Engineer
+subtitle: Incoming MSCS @Columbia University

 profile:
   align: left
   image: prof_pic.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info:

 news: true  # includes a list of news items